great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

 - You have a [GX Cloud Beta account](https://greatexpectations.io/cloud).

-- You have a [Snowflake account](https://docs.snowflake.com/en/user-guide-admin) with `ACCOUNTADMIN` access and know the password.
+- You have a [Snowflake account](https://docs.snowflake.com/en/user-guide-admin) with USAGE privileges on the table, database, and schema you are validating, and you know your password.

 - You have a [Docker instance](https://docs.docker.com/get-docker/).